pieaerts/pieaerts/_workshops/masterclass.md

 16\.30 - 17.30 Early dinner

-17\.30 - 20.00 Practise what you preach on the streets of Amsterdam
+17\.30 - 20.00 Shooting on the streets of Amsterdam

 20\.00 - 21.00 Evaluation of images while having drinks